Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Introduction

-In this paper, we address the above shortcomings by developing a novel \emph{statistically efficient and sharp estimator for personalized off-policy learning under unobserved confounding}.
-Here, statistical efficiency means the unbiased estimator with the lowest possible variance.
-Our key novelties are the following: (i)~We derive a \emph{closed-form expression} for a \emph{sharp bound on the value function} of a candidate policy under unobserved confounding.\footnote{We use the term ``sharp'' analogously to earlier work from causal sensitivity analysis \cite{Frauen.2023c}: a valid upper (lower) bound of a causal quantity is \emph{sharp} if there does not exist another valid bound that is strictly smaller (larger).} As a result, we can thereby directly minimize our closed-form bound and, unlike existing works, avoid an unstable minimax optimization based on inverse propensity weighted outcomes. (ii)~We propose an estimator that is statistically efficient.
+In this paper, we address the above shortcomings by developing a novel \emph{semi-parametrically efficient and sharp estimator for personalized off-policy learning under unobserved confounding}.
+Here, semi-parametric efficiency means the unbiased estimator with the lowest possible variance.
+Our key novelties are the following: (i)~We derive a \emph{closed-form expression} for a \emph{sharp bound on the value function} of a candidate policy under unobserved confounding.\footnote{We use the term ``sharp'' as in earlier work from causal sensitivity analysis \citep{Frauen.2023c}: a valid upper (lower) bound of a causal quantity is \emph{sharp} if there does not exist another valid bound that is strictly smaller (larger).} As a result, we can thereby directly minimize our closed-form bound and, unlike existing works, avoid an unstable minimax optimization based on inverse propensity weighted outcomes. (ii)~We propose an estimator that is semi-parametrically efficient.
 Hence, our estimator is the first to achieve the \emph{lowest variance} among all unbiased estimators for our task.

 Methodologically, we proceed as follows.
 We first derive a \emph{sharp bound} on the value function for scenarios with unobserved confounding and, hence, avoid the unstable minimax optimization as in other methods.
-We then propose a novel \emph{one-step bias-corrected estimator} to achieve statistical efficiency and thus guarantee that our estimator has the lowest variance among all unbiased estimators.
+We then propose a novel \emph{one-step bias-corrected estimator} to achieve semi-parametric efficiency and thus guarantee that our estimator has the lowest variance among all unbiased estimators.
 For this, we derive the corresponding {efficient influence function} of the sharp bound on the value function.
 We finally provide theoretical guarantees that minimizing our estimated sharp bound on the value function ensures that our method yields the \emph{optimal} confounding-robust policy.
 Such guarantees are particularly crucial in high-stakes applications such as medicine or public policy, where unreliable policies can lead to harmful consequences.